 The Deluxe+ was always meant to be extremely portable and multifunctional and it simply does not make sense to redesign it with legs, high sides, and other aspects of a bassinet as they are defined in the US and Canada.
 However, in the rest of the world, the Deluxe+ dock remains the trusted multipurpose solution that has benefited so many families and will remain available through our websites and retailers.

-However, as of today (2/16/2023) it is still available to purchase
+However it is still available to purchase